Agin-DropDisco/Sample-Figment/README.md

 #### Utility
 * How to create SDK to facilitate an AMM/DEX on Polygon
 * How to create, deploy & integrate subgraph to facilitate an AMM/DEX on Polygon
+* How to create Root chain smart contract:: refers to either Goerli or Ethereum Mainnet
+* How to create Custom Child chain smart contract:: refers to either Matic Mumbai or Matic Matic Mainnet
+* How to Transfer of assets from Ethereum/Goerli to Matic/Mumbai and back using MataMask
+* How to Interacts with smart contracts using Webapp/Frontend
+#### Bridge
+* How to transfer ERC-20 assets to Polygon using Polygon PoS Bridge ( Root Token --> Child Token)

 ### Workflow
 **Products:**